Lomochrome Metropolis

 Lomochrome Metropolis, metered at ISO 200 with Pentax PC35AF.
 This is a heavy crop with a slight Curves adjustment to get rid of the green cast.

 When it comes to skin tones, however, it seems to work surprisingly well.
-Not as good as Pro 400H, perhaps, though remarkably well-balanced, considering how intensely it changes the overall look otherwise.
+Not as good as Fuji Pro 400H, perhaps, though remarkably well-balanced, considering how intensely it changes the overall look otherwise.
 I was not able to test Metropolis with any intensely up-close portraits, however.

 The film’s green colour cast, appearing when scanned without edits, particularly at longer exposure times, is relatively easy to get rid of.
 So if you aren’t particularly fond of that Matrix look, Lomography uses to differentiate their prised stock, fire up your Photoshop and clip your green curve slightly.